Kyuuhachi/Aureole/guide/src/guide/index.md

 The game normally loads these from inside a file named `ED6_DT01.dat`.
-This file is rather inconvenient to edit, however, so we will start by installing the [SoraVoice][voice] mod, which, in addition to adding voices, also allows loading these scena files from a normal directory.
+This file is rather inconvenient to edit, however, so we will start by installing the [SoraVoice] mod, which, in addition to adding voices, also allows loading these scena files from a normal directory.

 1. Install the game and find its installation directory.
 It should look